 When looking for a more portable heating appliance, an electric stove is a great choice.
-They only need an outlet, and you can plug it in anywhere.
-There are some electric stoves that you can use in RV's.
+They only need an outlet, and you can plug them in an electrical socket anywhere.
+There are some electric stoves that you can use in RVs.
 Like gas stoves, these also come with a remote.
 Electric stoves are the safest choice, too.
 No need to watch gas lines or maintain venting systems.
 They just work.
-However, the style of some electric stoves may not fit your home aesthetic.
-And, the heat output is not as high as gas or wood stoves.
+However, the style of some electric stoves may not fit your home's aesthetic.
+Not to mention, the heat output is not as high as gas or wood stoves.
 Electric stoves provide supplemental heat.
-You want an electric stove to add to your heating system, not be your heating system.
+You want an electric stove to add to your heating system, not serve as your only heating system.

 What Should I Know Before I Buy?

 Before buying a brand new small stove outright, there are some terms you must learn.
 You need to know how efficient your stove is, what your small stove's coverage is, and what clearance restrictions you need to meet.
 You may not know what these terms mean now, but by the end of this section, you will.

 How efficient is your small stove?
 Efficiency is how well your stove uses its fuel without creating waste.
 If your stove is 99 percent efficient, it uses 99 percent of all the fuel to heat the room.